 Any specialized field of activity has its acronyms.
 Ham radio is no exception.

-In short, ham radio call signs, and all the other codes mentioned above, allow amateur radio operators to shorten their transmissions considerably while understanding each other perfectly.
+In short, the ham radio call sign and all the other codes mentioned above allow amateur radio operators to shorten their transmissions considerably while understanding each other perfectly.

 73 de VE2DPE

 7, Rue de la Rive, Notre-Dame-des-Prairies, Québec, Canada J6E 1M9

 QTH Locator: FN36gb